eholzbe/Hydraulic-testing/paper.md

 # The Jupyter Implementation

 An introduction into the topic on a Jupiter notebook was put on the web by @olsthoorn.
 This implementation was the starting point for the implementation that is presented here.
 In the Olsthoorn notebook field data from a real test were utilized to demonstrate several evaluation methods.
-The Oude Korendijk test [@wit:1963], performed in the Netherlands in 1962, was selected as a reference in many publications and in the popular textbook of Kruseman & de Ridder [@KdR:1994].
+The Oude Korendijk test [@wit:1963], performed in the Netherlands in 1962, was selected as a reference in many publications and in the popular textbook of @KdR:1994.
 The described implementation followed in this respect.
 The Olthoorn notebook was completely redesigned and extended.

 The notebook introduces several evaluation methods.
 First the methods are presented that utilize only the steady state or steady shape data: Thiem for confined and unconfined aquifers, as well as de Glee for a leaky aquifer.
 In what follows the notebook focuses on the more common task that is based on time series of drawdown values.
 There are options to visualize the data on linear or logarithmic axes.
 The method of @CJ:1946 utilizes the fact that in the semi-logarithmic coordinate system the data roughly follow a straight line.
 The aquifer characteristics can be obtained from the slope and zero of the line.
 The notebook demonstrates this for the example dataset of the Oude Korendijk pump test.